elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Getting stuck at selecting tenant when logging in to Kibana.
 - Typo in elasticsearch slm config for the schedule.
 - Pushing images to Harbor on Safespring
+- Typo in Alertmanager config regarding connection to Opsgenie heartbeat